Frequently asked questions about the first-stage writing portfolio

 What do I need to submit?

-You will need to submit three papers: two essays from fall and one from spring (an early paper before the 3/1 deadline).
+You will need to submit three essays from your CSP courses.
 You will also need to include a Reflective Introduction Essay (RIE) written for the portfolio.
 See the complete Portfolio Guidelines for more information about the criteria for the three CSP essays and the RIE.

 How long does the portfolio need to be?

-The total word count for all of the docs in your portfolio is 4,000 – 5,000 words.
+The total word count for all of the documents in your portfolio is 5,000-7,500 words.
 This total word count includes the Reflective Introduction Essay (RIE), which on its own must be at least 750 words.
 This means you are submitting relatively short papers from your CSP courses – so keep this in mind as you select.
 You need to include the word count on the top of the first page for each essay submitted (including the RIE).

 What if I can’t decide which essays to submit, or I don’t know if the essays meet the Portfolio criteria?